RadGH/great-city-medical-theme/readme.md

 A custom WordPress theme for Great City Medical.

 Built by Radley Sustaire, using PHPStorm.
-Designed by Pavel, using Figma.
+Designed by Pavel Khenkin, using Figma.

 ![Theme Screenshot](screenshot.png)